Self-bound quark stars with a first-order two-to-three flavor phase transition: Stellar structure

+where ``in'' (``out'') denotes the inner (outer) side of the interface, i.e.\ smaller (larger) $r$.
+For the tidal sector, the first--order ordinary differential equation for $y(r)=rH'(r)/H(r)$ must be matched by integrating the perturbation equation across the density discontinuity \cite{Postnikov:2010yn, Takatsy:2020bnx}, which yields

-after which the integration proceeds to the surface to compute $k_{2}$ and $\Lambda$.
-This prescription guarantees continuity of the physical (gauge–invariant) metric perturbations across the interface and a well–posed Love number.
+After enforcing \eqref{eq:y_jump}, the integration proceeds to the stellar surface in order to compute $k_{2}$ and $\Lambda$.
+This prescription ensures continuity of the physical (gauge--invariant) metric perturbations and a well--posed Love number. }